Year 10 Selective Entry Application Process

 For the Year 10 Entry application, you will be prompted to attach the following documentation in your online application:

-- A recent photograph of the applicant
+- A recent photograph of the applicant (a school ID or passport-style photo taken within the last 2 years)

 - Birth Certificate, Passport or Permanent residency visa